yoniabrams/Notes_on_HuggingFace_Transformer_Library/README.md

-# Notes on using Hugging Face's Transformer Library
+# Notes on using Hugging Face's Transformers Library

 Thanks to the folks out at **[AssemblyAI](https://www.assemblyai.com/)** for the incredible tutorials, particularly the one which inspired the structure and much of the content of the below.
 Find that video [here](https://www.youtube.com/watch?v=QEaBAZQCtwE) and the rest of their videos [here](https://www.youtube.com/@AssemblyAI).